dstackai/dstack/docs/blog/posts/docker-inside-containers.md

 ### docker run

-Last but not least, you can, of course, use the `docker run` command, for example, if your legacy code requires it.
+Last but not least, you can, of course, use the `docker run` command, for example, if your existing code requires it.

 ## Examples